Step 1: Pick the Place

 Step 5: Delve Deeper

 Avoid asking questions with yes or no answers and opt instead for open-ended questions that require a more thoughtful response.
 Ask follow-up questions to get a more in-depth idea of where your date stands on each topic.
-In most public social settings you would not bring up things like health, religion and sex, but on a date these are actually okay to discuss if you feel comfortable doing so.
+In most public social settings you would not bring up things that can be too personal or politics, religion, but on a date these are actually okay to discuss if you feel comfortable doing so.
 These are important ideas to bring up to help determine how alike – or different – you might be on the things that really matter.

 Step 6: Touch

-Touch your date’s shoulder or playfully bump into them as you walk side-by-side.
+Touch your date’s hand or playfully bump into them as you walk side-by-side.
+See how they react and if they interest.
 There are endless excuses to get close to your date and test the waters to see if they might be interested in a first date kiss.
 Touch is critical in strong relationships, so use it to your advantage!

 Step 7: Follow Up